Executive Research Initiative

 Environment: CEO or Executive peer groups using 1-1s or member pair-ups, or coaches doing direct CEO coaching.

-Method: A 7-module, self-paced online course developed from my early Samurai research (Hopkins/Oxford).
+• - Developed from my early Samurai research (Hopkins/Oxford).

-• Designed for busy executives – quick modules, rapid application
+• - Designed for busy executives: quick modules, rapid application.

-• Samurai training on fear, death, bravery, honor
+• - Samurai training on fear, death, bravery, honor.

 Tuition: At-cost enrollment for Members and complimentary tuition for their Facilitators (Chairs, Guides, and Coaches).
 We are funding Members with an at-cost scholarship to support this research base.